End the Year Right: Small Business Planning Tips for 2018

-There is still plenty of time left before 2014 wraps up, but planning ahead is the key to ending the year right.
-To that end, here is your Fall Playbook to help you tie up any loose ends and get a running start as we head into the New Year.
+There is still time left before 2017 wraps up, but planning ahead is the key to ending the year right.
+To that end, here is your End-of-Year Playbook to help you tie up any loose ends and get a running start as we head into the New Year.

 If you are not working with an accountant, there are plenty of apps to help automate most of the work for you.
 For example, you can take a look at FreshBooks’ expense tracking.
 By getting caught up on your revenue and expenses now, you will have an easier time come tax season, and you’re in a better position to make sound end-of-year decisions.

-2. Revisit your pricing
+2. Revisit Your Pricing

 Once you understand your business’ financial picture, it’s time to get honest about how things are going.
 Is your business model sustainable or do you feel like you’re working as hard as you can, but still treading water?

 The start of the New Year is a natural time to bump up your rates.
 And if you are billing clients by the hour, I also recommend reading FreshBooks’ eBook “Breaking the Time Barrier” to better understand how to put a price tag on your services.

 The majority of people think about taxes just once a year.
 As a result, they lose the chance to make any meaningful changes to help their tax situation.
 It’s smart to set up a meeting with an accountant before the year comes to a close, so you can follow any tax advice while it still matters for 2017.

-In fact in the U.S., you can even have a document filing company complete the paperwork now, and then send it in to the state office at the start of 2015.
+In fact in the U.S., you can even have a document filing company complete the paperwork now, and then send it in to the state office at the start of 2018.
 Read “Business structure: choose the best one for you” to learn more about the various business structures, and their pros and cons.

-Dedicate one day this Fall to touching up, revamping, or overhauling your digital presence.
+Dedicate one day this month to touching up, revamping, or overhauling your digital presence.
 If you simply can’t spare a full day from billable work, then spend two hours per week for one month.
 You can even hire someone if needed… just don’t let your own business languish while you help everyone else move ahead.

-6. Close an inactive business
+6. Close an Inactive Business